The Nightmare of Crowdfunding: 7 Tips for Survival & Success

 So anyway, here are seven helpful tips that we wished we would have read in a blog before we started the treacherous fall into soullessness and nihilism that is crowdfunding.

 (P.S.
 It's not all negative.
 It's just way more fun to write that way.)

 If you’re actually passionate about your project, you should dream of having the luxury of working with it all day, every day.
 If you're not passionate about your project, you're probably a loser, and you're probably not even reading this article.

 The idea that you'll need to spend an extra forty hours a week on your passion shouldn't upset you.
 But for us, it was a very unexpected situation that punched us right in the teeth.

-You should also be prepared to spend most of your "free time" practicing your pitch, answering questions, sending emails, drinking coffee and energy drinks at 11pm, and worrying about waking up in three hours to go to your real job.
+You should also be prepared to spend most of your "free time" practicing your pitch, answering questions, sending emails, drinking coffee and energy drinks at 2am, and worrying about waking up in three hours to go to your real job.